aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Enemy actions/Enemies/Weevil.md

 ### Logic sequence

 - `playertargetentity` is set to the targetted enemy party member
-- [Emoticon](../../../Entities/EntityControl/EntityControl%20Methods.md#emoticon) called with type 2 (red ! mark) with a time of 30
+- [Emoticon](../../../Entities/EntityControl/EntityControl%20Methods.md#emoticon) called with the `Exclamation` emote with a time of 30
 - Yield for 0.6 seconds
 - Camera moves to look near `playertargetentitiy`
 - [MoveTowards](../../../Entities/EntityControl/EntityControl%20Methods.md#movetowards) `playertargetentity` position + (1.0, 0.0, -0.1) at 2.0 multiplier using 23 (`Chase`) as walkstate and 103 as stopstate